Kåre Olli

 Kåre Ivar Olli (born 1 March 1959) is a Norwegian Sami Arbeiderparti politician, a member of the Sametinget since 2017.
 He represents Ávjovárri constituency.

 He is educated as an agronomist, holds a professional certificate in the labor and professional driver professions, as well as basic courses in crafts and industrial sciences.
 He has worked as a driver and as per 2017 is traffic manager at Boreal Buss.

-From 1995 to 2015 he was a member of the municipal council of the Labor Party in Porsanger.
+From 1995 to 2015 he was a member of the municipal council of the Labor Party in Porsanger Municipality.